 3. Extracting Text From Scanned Documents

-OCR shines when it comes to pulling out key data.
+OCR shines when it comes to pulling out key document content.
 Numbers, names, and dates can be taken directly from invoices, receipts, or contracts without retyping.

-For instance, an underwriting team can scan and verify business bank statements even if they come in JPEG or TIFF format and instantly capture monthly balances or transaction histories.
+Underwriting teams can scan and verify business bank statements even if they come in JPEG or TIFF file format and instantly capture monthly balances or transaction histories.

 4. Form Processing for Faster Decisions